 1. The Dylan Amsterdam

 Keizersgracht 384.
 40 rooms in a 17th-century complex once part of a theatre.
 Two Michelin-starred restaurants (Vinkeles and Brasserie OCCO).
 From €450/night.
 The most discreetly elegant boutique hotel in Amsterdam.
+These occupy the 17th-century merchant houses of the Canal Ring, arguably the most atmospheric place to sleep in the city.

 2. The Toren